jhye1023/States-FastFood-Project/README.md

 # U.S. State Populations Vs. Total Fast Food Restaurants

 Thanks for checking out our team's repo!
-Our team retrieved data from multiple sources to analyze total fast food restaurants across the United States.
+Our team retrieved data from multiple sources to analyze trends in fast food restaurants across the United States.
 We used the ETL process for reading data, structuring data, and writing data into a SQL database.
+Please check out our 'ETL_main.ipynb' file to observe our ETL process and our 'queries.sql' file to see our data queries.
+You can find a complete project report in our 'Project Report.docx' file.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents